Alfonso XIII: Engagement and marriage

 In May, diplomats of both kingdoms officially executed the agreement of marriage.
 Alfonso and Victoria were married at the Royal Monastery of San Jerónimo in Madrid on 31 May 1906, with British royalty in attendance, including Victoria's cousins the Prince and Princess of Wales (later King George V and Queen Mary).
 The wedding was marked by an assassination attempt on Alfonso and Victoria by Catalan anarchist Mateu Morral.
 As the wedding procession returned to the palace, he threw a bomb from a window which killed 30 bystanders and members of the procession, while 100 others were wounded.

+The royal couple was saved by a carriage lined with bulletproof material developed by the Polish inventor Jan Szczepanik.

 On 10 May 1907, the couple's first child, Alfonso, Prince of Asturias, was born.
 Victoria was in fact a haemophilia carrier, and Alfonso inherited the condition.

 Neither of the two daughters born to the King and Queen were haemophilia carriers, but another of their sons, Gonzalo (1914–1934), had the condition.
 Alfonso distanced himself from his wife for transmitting the condition to their sons.
 From 1914 on, he had several mistresses, and fathered five illegitimate children.
 A sixth illegitimate child had been born before his marriage.